illiliti/respectful-software/README.md

 SHOULD, etc keywords.

 1. Software MUST be (FL)OSS
-- End of story.
-If your software isn't (FL)OSS, it is disrespectful already.
+- If your software isn't (FL)OSS, it is more than disrespectful already.

 2. Software MUST be friendly to the community
 - That is, software MUST provide a way to contribute, report a bug and ask for